 01 Apprentice Cohort

 The apprentice cohort is a series of workshops that will guide participants through the process of designing and implementing a community-based engaged learning experience.
-Participants will receive a stipend for their participation and will complete the course with an course or co-curricular experience that uses the ENGAGE learning outcomes and assessment toolbox to assess student learning.
+Participants will receive a stipend for their participation and will complete the cohort with an course or co-curricular experience that incorporates the ENGAGE Critical Reflection prompts and rubric to assess student learning.

 The Journeyman mini-grant program provides funding (<$2,500) to support development of new or existing C-bEL experiences in academic or co-curricular settings.